Rosny-sous-Bois

 Rosny-sous-Bois (/fr/) is a commune in the eastern suburbs of Paris, France.
 It is located 10.1 km from the centre of Paris.

 It is the seat of the national centre of road information of the national gendarmerie.

+Toponymy

+The name Rosny derives from the Latin Rodoniacum, probably meaning the 'estate of Rosinius', a Gallo-Roman landowner.
+Sous-Bois literally means 'under the woods'.